Courseiva

 Deploy all containers in the same container group.

-Option B is correct because containers within the same container group in Azure Container Instances share the same network namespace, including the same IP address and port space.
+Containers within the same container group in Azure Container Instances share the same network namespace, including the same IP address and port space.
 This allows them to communicate over localhost (127.0.0.1) without additional configuration, as they are essentially running on the same virtual machine.
+Option E is incorrect because using the container group's FQDN does not enable localhost communication; the FQDN resolves to the group's IP address, which is not localhost.
+Containers in the same group can communicate via localhost directly, without needing the FQDN.

 Answer analysis